domwebber/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures

-This repository stands as a resource for various implementations of algorithms and data structures in a number of programming languages.
+Various implementations of algorithms and data structures in a number of programming languages.

+> See <https://github.com/TheAlgorithms/> if you want community-built algorithms and data structures.
+This repository contains algorithms and data structures implemented by myself.

 ## Usage